 As we mentioned, it’s possible to create a financial plan for any area of your finances.
 But a comprehensive financial plan should touch on each part of your finances, and therefore requires quite a few components.

-One of the most foundational steps of financial planning is taking inventory of your financial statement.
-That’s where the balance sheet and cash flow statement come in.
+One of the most foundational steps of holistic financial planning is taking inventory of your financial statements, using a balance sheet and cash flow statement.

-A balance sheet, also known as a net worth statement, is a summary of your assets and liabilities.
-On one side, it lists each of your assets — in other words, anything you own, both cash and physical items, that has financial value.
-On the other side of the balance sheet is everything you owe, meaning your debts or liabilities.
+A balance sheet, also known as a net worth statement, gives a three-fold summary of your assets and liabilities.
+First are your assets — anything you own, both cash and physical items, that has financial value.
+Second is everything you owe, meaning your debts or liabilities.

 Finally, your balance sheet will include your net worth, which is the difference between the assets and liabilities.
-Your net worth can be a useful tool in tracking your progress in saving, investing, and paying off debt.
 Your balance sheet can also be useful in making sure you have appropriate savings for emergencies and other expenses.

-A cash flow statement is a summary of where your money goes.
-It shows how much money you earn each year, as well as where that money goes.
+A cash flow statement is a summary of your annual earnings and shows where your money goes.
 Your cash flow statement can help you ensure you’re living within your means and leaving enough room in your budget for your financial goals.

-Your financial plan can include a step-by-step plan of how you’ll pay off your debt.
+Your financial plan can include a step-by-step of how you’ll pay off your debt, depending on your financial situation.
 You might choose to use the debt snowball, where you tackle your debts with the lowest balances first.
 You might instead choose the debt avalanche, where you prioritize your debts by interest rate, starting with the highest.
-In some cases, you may decide to pay the minimums on your debt and invest excess income if you believe your investments provide a higher rate of return than the interest savings.

 Insurance isn’t exactly an exciting topic to talk about, but it’s one of the most important components of your comprehensive financial plan.
 After all, it’s the part of your plan that protects the money you work so hard to earn and manage.

 - Health insurance to cover medical expenses for you and your family.
-Many people have health insurance through an employer, but others may purchase it privately or through the federal healthcare exchange.
+Many employers offer health insurance, but you may also choose to purchase it privately or through the federal healthcare exchange.

 - Auto insurance to protect you in case your car is damaged and to cover your liabilities if you cause an accident.